- Review Process

 - A project of

-Energy Conservation Learning Activities offers a progressive, grade-by-grade discussion of ecological concepts related to energy conservation.
+This resource offers a progressive, grade-by-grade discussion of ecological concepts related to energy conservation.
 A range of activities provide teachers with ideas and resources to incorporate ecological thinking into their teaching while integrating environmental learning expectations within different strands of the curriculum.
 Each learning activity provides background facts and specific student activities in a lesson plan format,

 Students in grades 1 to 4 will: